kyratrades/kyratrades.github.io/docs/videos/musicals.md

 NOTES
 : Great clear video with excellent picture and good sound.

+Be More Chill - Broadway - June 23, 2019 (Matinee) (Highlights)
+{: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

+FORMAT
+: MOV `1080p` `3.59 GB`

+CAST
+: Gerard Canonico (u/s Jeremy Heere), George Salazar (Michael Mell), Stephanie Hsu (Christine Canigula), Jason Tam (The SQUIP), Lauren Marcus (Brooke Lohst), Katlyn Carlson (Chloe Valentine), Tiffany Mann (Jenna Rolan), Britton Smith (Jake Dillinger), Troy Iwata (u/s Rich Goranski), Joel Waggoner (t/r Mr. Heere/Mr. Reyes/Scary Stockboy)

+NOTES
+: Gerard's debut as Jeremy, and Troy's first performance as Rich on Broadway!
+Act One Only, ends after Two Player Game.
+Includes audios of the show—Act One starts at Do You Wanna ride, and Act Two is full.
+Filmed between two heads, but they don't interrupt the action for the most part.
+Only known footage of Gerard as Jeremy and Troy's only performance as Rich on Broadway.

 Be More Chill - Broadway - August 11, 2019 (Closing Night)
 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }